Nabin Pradhan

 element_settings.Image_30621876.default

-Research
+Research themes

 Picture

-An interdisciplinary approach is central to my work, integrating theories and emerging methods from geography, sustainability science, applied econometrics, and data science to evaluate how policy instruments address contemporary sustainability challenges.
+An interdisciplinary approach is central to my work, integrating theories and emerging methods from geography, public policy, sustainability science, applied econometrics, and data science to evaluate how policy instruments address contemporary sustainability challenges.
 My research draws on diverse datasets from remote sensing, household surveys, and national censuses, spanning broad spatial and temporal scales.
 It is organized into three clusters: (1) AI and Sustainability, (2) Environmental Change, and (3) Safety Net for People and Planet.

 Publications